Paying for Care with VA Benefits in Arizona

-The Aid and Attendance (A&A) Pension provides benefits for veterans and surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing and undressing or taking care of the needs of nature.
+The Aid and Attendance (A&A) Pension provides benefits for veterans or their surviving spouses.
+Applicants must require the regular attendance of another person to assist in eating, bathing, dressing and undressing, or using the bathroom.
 It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
 Assisted care in an assisting living facility also qualifies.

-To qualify for A&A it needs to be established by your physician that you require daily assistance by others to dress, undress, bathing, cooking, eating, taking on or off of prosthetics, leave home etc. You DO NOT have to require assistance with all of these.
+To qualify for Aid and Attendance it needs to be established by your physician that you require daily assistance by others to dress, undress, bathe, cook, eat, take on or off prosthetics, leave home etc. You DO NOT have to require assistance with all of these.
 There simply needs to be adequate medical evidence that you cannot function completely on your own.

 Eligibility must be proven by filing the proper Veterans Application for Pension or Compensation.
 The application will require a copy of DD-214 (see below for more information) or separation papers, Medical Evaluation from a physician, current medical issues, net worth limitations, and net income, along with out-of-pocket Medical Expenses.
 Any War-Time Veteran with 90 days of active duty, 1 day beginning or ending during a period of War, is eligible to apply for the Aid & Attendance Improved Pension.
 A surviving spouse (marriage must have ended due to death of veteran) of a War-Time Veteran may also apply.
 The individual applying must qualify both medically and financially.

 A DD-214 is issued to military members upon separation from active service.
 DD-214s were issued to separated service members beginning in the 1950′s.
-The term “DD-214″ is often used generically to mean “separation papers” or “discharge papers”, no matter what form number was used to document active duty military service.
+The term “DD-214″ is often used generically to mean “separation papers” or “discharge papers” no matter what form number was used to document active duty military service.
 If the VA has a copy of a DD-214, it is usually because the veteran attached a copy (or sometimes, the original) to his or her application for disability or education benefits.
 If you’ve lost your original DD-214 or a copy and you are receiving (or applied for in the past) disability or education benefits from the VA, they may have a copy (or the original, if you gave it to them) on file.
 At the very least, if you are currently receiving benefits (or did in the past), they should be able to provide a Statement of Service, which can be used instead of a DD-214.
 If you cannot find the DD-214, give us a call because we may be able to help.